Connection and Community amidst Crisis: Sharing Power and Reimagining Care

 Instructions

 Submissions must include a structured abstract (300-word limit) and 2-3 learning objectives.
-Please include information about how your work connects to the conference theme.
+Please include information about how your work connects to the conference theme or other key issues in Cultural Psychiatry and Global Mental Health.

 Instructions for Preparing Abstracts